Abdominoplasty

 • Minimum 3 night stay in private hospital

 There are several different types of abdominoplasty surgeries, each of which is better suited to specific types of issues.
 Each of these procedures involves the removal of excess skin and fat and tightening the abdominal muscles.
-Liposuction might be needed at the same time.
+Liposuction might be needed to remove excess fat.

 It’s important to note that abdominoplasty is not a weight-loss procedure.
-Patients will need to be in good physical health and be close to or have achieved their goal weight.
+Patients must be in good physical health and close to or have achieved their weight goals.
 Gaining weight again after the surgery can affect the results, so it’s essential to lead a healthy lifestyle following surgery.
-It’s also recommended that female patients only consider an abdominoplasty once they’ve completed their families.
-While abdominoplasty would never impact your ability to have more children, it will reverse the effects of surgery.
+It’s also recommended that female patients only consider an abdominoplasty once they’ve finished having children, as pregnancy can affect the results of the surgery.

 What happens at my abdominoplasty consultation?

-You may require a full abdominoplasty, lower abdominoplasty, or mini-abdominoplasty depending on the condition of your abdomen and desired results.
-Dr Norris will discuss in detail how the operation is performed and where the scar can be placed.
+You may require a full abdominoplasty, lower abdominoplasty, or mini-abdominoplasty, depending on the condition of your abdomen.
+Dr Norris will discuss in detail how the operation is performed and where the incisions can be placed.

 You will be given a surgical quotation and your options for surgery.
-In some cases, some of the surgical fee may be covered by Medicare and your Health Fund.
+In some cases, some of the surgical fees may be covered by Medicare and your Health Fund.

-If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.
+If you decide to proceed with surgery, Dr Norris will see you again for a second consultation.

 Abdominoplasty before and after 11